 Are Women Persons?
 And Why Does it Matter?

 As a First Nations woman who watched her grandmother relentlessly work (for over 20 years) to change the law in Canada in regards to Indian women being considered actual persons, these words of Sarah Bessey’s are my words too.
 In fact, the eerie reality that women throughout the world share is this insane struggle to become accepted as persons in their own right.
 And I would argue that this struggle of ours is not just a physical reality but it is also a spiritual fight “against the rulers, against the authorities, against the cosmic powers of this present darkness, against the spiritual forces of evil in the heavenly places” (Eph 6:12).
-I would even argue that by watching women fight to release their very personhood: their voice, their dreams, their authority — the divine revelation of who they are — we are made witness to God’s outpouring of victory over the deceiver.
+I would even argue that it is by watching women fight to release their very personhood: their voice, their dreams, their authority — the divine revelation of who they are — that we are made witness to God’s outpouring of victory over the deceiver.

 Persons and NON-Persons